Mind-blowing Cybersecurity Statistics in 2023

 Distributed Denial of Service Attack (DDoS)

-DDoS attacks, which stands for Distributed Denial of Service Attacks, have been increasing in popularity.
+DDoS attacks, which stand for Distributed Denial of Service Attacks, have been increasing in popularity.
 Businesses globally are expected to experience over 10 million DDoS attacks in 2021, which would indicate about 1.6 million more attacks than what occurred in 2019.

 Distributed denial-of-service attacks are simple in theory but complicated to execute.
 The hackers use multiple servers around the world to flood a website with too much traffic, which overloads the business server and forces the website and/or computer networks to be unavailable.
 Hackers usually use bots that make fake packet requests and incoming messages to overload the network.